justinwlin/Neural-Network/Neural_Network_Numpy/README.md

-# Supervised Deep Neural Network Model (Written using Python and Numpy)
+# Supervised Deep Neural Network Model (Written using Python and NumPy)

 ## About:
-This is a deep neural network that I programmed using Python and the Numpy math library in order to learn how to build a neural network for supervise learning.
+This is a deep neural network that I programmed using Python and the NumPy math library in order to learn how to build a neural network for supervise learning.

 In order to test the model, I am training the neural network to learn how to categorize XOR inputs.